Golf course: Carbon footprint

 Studies have also found that golf courses take up 2,244,415 acres of land nationwide.
 A golf course's carbon footprint is ten times greater than an average person's everyday life.

 A result of modern equipment is that today's players can hit the ball much farther than previously.
 As a result, because of demand from course customers who possess this enhanced equipment, and also out of an expressed concern for safety, golf course architects have had to lengthen and widen golf courses.
-Where a 7,000-yard course used to be a great rarity, courses measuring 7,500-yards are now not uncommon, and courses of 8,000-yards are being contemplated.
-The cause of modern science allows these specifications that cause more acreage to be used up.
+Where a 7,000-yard course used to be a great rarity, courses measuring 7,500-yards are now common, and courses of 8,000-yards are being contemplated.
 All this has led to a ten-percent increase in the acreage required to build a typical course.

 Environmental concerns, along with concerns about cost and human health, have led to research into more environmentally sound practices and turf grasses.
 The USGA shares best management practices and case studies of U.S. golf courses, on topics such as irrigation efficiency, use of recycled water, storm water infrastructure, native grasses, and increasing pollinator habitat.
 Golf course superintendents are often trained in the uses of these practices and grasses.
 This has led to significant reduction in the amount of water and chemicals on courses.
 Golf course turf is an excellent filter for water and has been used in communities to cleanse grey water, such as incorporating them into bioswales.

 The use of natural creeks and ponds is generally desirable when designing a golf course for their aesthetics and the increase in playing difficulty.
 However, such areas also typically include wetlands within the flood plain that are unsuitable for golfing and are often filled in and raised to remain dry.
 In arid areas, dry creek beds can be marked as "water hazards", but the importation of non-native grasses and other plant life can have a detrimental effect on native landscapes, often requiring non-native soil and large quantities of water and fertilizer to maintain the course.
 In these areas, course builders are often prohibited from growing and maintaining non-native grass on areas of the course other than the fairway, or even on the fairway itself, in which case only greens are allowed to have grass.

 Water restrictions established by communities have forced courses to limit the amount of maintained turf grass.
 While most modern 18-hole golf courses occupy as much as 60 ha of land, the average course has 30 ha of maintained turf.